 You’ve never seen anything like it.
 Mexcaltitán Island, located northwest of Santiago Ixcuintla, is quite literally a magical place.
 Many even say time has stopped on this ancient Mexican Island village.

-Decreed as a Historic Monuments Zone in 1986, Mexicaltitán is also known for its picturesque tile-roofed homes and small, tranquil streets.
+Decreed as a Historic Monuments Zone in 1986, Isla de Mexicaltitán Nayarit is known for its picturesque tile-roofed homes and small, tranquil streets.